Lillie Road

-Lillie Road is a street in the north of Fulham, in the London Borough of Hammersmith and Fulham.
-A mixed residential and commercial road, it is the westerly continuation of Old Brompton Road, running from Lillie Bridge to the A219 Fulham Palace Road.
+Lillie Road is a major street in the north of Fulham, in the London Borough of Hammersmith and Fulham.
+Named for the Peninsular War veteran, John Scott Lillie, it is a mixed residential and commercial thoroughfare, and is the westerly continuation of the Old Brompton Road, the A3218 road, running from Lillie Bridge to the A219 Fulham Palace Road.
 Its main junctions are with North End Road and with Munster Road at Fulham Cross.